LaunchCodeEducation/liftoff/docs/_sources/modules/career/online-profiles.rst.txt

 Technical Resumes
 -----------------

-A resume is a **crucial** part of your job search.
-We’re not going to ramble on explaining what a resume is - it’s a part of the hiring process for most industries.
+A resume is a *crucial* part of your job search.
+We're not going to ramble on explaining what a resume is; it's a part of the hiring process for most industries.
 What we will focus on instead is how to create a technical resume that will highlight the skills you bring to a technical position.